rtortora/pg-migrations/README.md

 # pg-migrations

-Are you using node-postgres and find [node-pg-migrate](https://github.com/salsita/node-pg-migrate) too much of a whole thing?
-Then maybe this is for you!

-Nota Bene: You should probably just use [node-pg-migrate](https://github.com/salsita/node-pg-migrate) instead.

-## Features
+A method of managing migrations for postgresql with some novel features.

+Features, novel and otherwise:

 * Migrations can be written in TypeScript, Javascript, or SQL.
 SQL migrations allow you to benefit from proper SQL color highlighting in your favorite editor.
+* Migrations can be arbitarily nested into subfolders, and pg-migrations has a 'tidy' tool that will automatically group migrations by year and month and an option to automatically tidy newly created migrations.
+* Easily controlled template for new migrations.
+* Advisory locks are used to ensure that multiple instances of your app won't run the same migrations at the same time (for multi-server deployments).
 * All migrations are run in a transaction.
 If any fail, it rolls the transaction back, and stops what it's doing.

-* Advisory locks are used to ensure that multiple instances of your app won't run the same migrations at the same time (for multi-server deployments).
-* Migrations can be arbitarily deep, and pg-migrations has a 'tidy' tool that will automatically group migrations by year and month.
-* Easily controlled template for new migrations.
+Nota Bene: You should probably just use [node-pg-migrate](https://github.com/salsita/node-pg-migrate) instead.

 ## Installation

-For these installation steps, I'm assuming you're using yarn and ES2015+ with async/await and import/export.

-First install the library:
+Install the library:

     yarn add git+ssh://git@github.com/rtortora/pg-migrations#stable